 If you are facing an asbestos cancer diagnosis, you probably already know that mesothelioma clinical trials may offer the most promise for successful treatment and an improved prognosis.
 Sadly, the current mesothelioma prognosis is less than favorable.
-Only a mere ten percent of victims live past the five-year mark, with the majority succumbing to effects of the disease within the first two years after diagnosis.
+Only a mere ten percent of victims live past the five-year mark, with the majority succumbing to the effects of the disease within the first two years after diagnosis.

-Current commonly prescribed treatment methods generally show limited success, because most people undergoing chemotherapy, radiation, surgery or other traditional treatments have already progressed into the late stages of cancer—thus making efforts to eradicate the illness minimally effective.
+Current commonly prescribed treatment methods generally show limited success, because most people undergoing chemotherapy, radiation, surgery or other traditional treatments have already progressed into the late stages of cancer—thus making efforts to eradicate the illness minimally effectively.
 Indeed, earlier detection may be key to a more promising opportunity for a future cure.

 In the meantime, mesothelioma clinical trials are one option beyond those traditional mesothelioma treatment methods that are available to those currently being diagnosed with the disease.
 Clinical trials are designed to test out the safety and effectiveness of new and experimental treatment modalities.
 These may include recently developed drugs, new combinations of established treatments or even completely revolutionary methods that have never been tried before.